coredns/deployment/kubernetes/README.md

 $ kubectl delete --namespace=kube-system deployment kube-dns
 ~~~

-NOTE: It is recommended to delete the kube-dns deployment.
-Otherwise, if both CoreDNS and kube-dns are running, queries may randomly hit either
+**NOTE:** You will need to delete the kube-dns deployment (as above) since while CoreDNS and kube-dns are running at the same time, queries may randomly hit either one.
-CoreDNS or kube-dns.

 For non-RBAC deployments, you'll need to edit the resulting yaml before applying it:
 1. Remove the line `serviceAccountName: coredns` from the `Deployment` section.